-Because it's our income that the tax man wants a piece of, start thinking about the employment and income data you'll need to file.
+Because it's your income that the taxman wants a piece of, start thinking about the employment and income data you'll need to file.

 When you're self-employed, you have a bit more work to get organized.
 Track down all receipts and documentation for business-related expenses, from the mileage records you kept when using your car for business to the office equipment and supplies you bought to the utility bills you paid to keep the home office lights on.